onyx-platform/onyx/doc/design/masterless.md

 ### Joining the Cluster

-Aside from the log structure, ZooKeeper will maintain one other directory for pulses.
+Aside from the log structure and any strictly data/storage centric znodes, ZooKeeper will maintain one other directory for pulses.
 Each virtual peer registers exactly one ephemeral node in the pulses directory.
 The name of this znode is a UUID.

 #### 3-Phase Cluster Join Strategy

 When a peer wishes to join the cluster, it must engage in a 3 phase protocol.
 Three phases are required because the peer that is joining needs to coordinate with another peer to change its ZooKeeper watch.
+I call this process "stitching" a peer into the cluster.

 The technique needs peers to play by the following rules:
-  - Every peer must be watched by another peer in ZooKeeper, unless there is exactly one peer in the cluster.
+  - Every peer must be watched by another peer in ZooKeeper, unless there is exactly one peer in the cluster - in which cases there are no watches.
-  - When a peer joins the cluster, all peers must form a "ring".
-This makes failure repair very easy because peer's can transitvely close any gaps in the ring after machine failure.
+  - When a peer joins the cluster, all peers must form a "ring" in terms of who-watches-who.
+This makes failure repair very easy because peers can transitvely close any gaps in the ring after machine failure.
   - As a peer joining the cluster begins playing the log, it must buffer all reactive messages unless otherwise specified.
 The buffered messages are flushed after the peer has fully joined the cluster.
-This is because a peer could volunteer to perform work, but later abort its attempt to join the cluster.
+This is because a peer could volunteer to perform work, but later abort its attempt to join the cluster, and therefore not be able to carry out any work.
-  - A peer picks another peer to watch by selecting a candidate group.
-This candidate group is sorted by peer ID.
+  - A peer picks another peer to watch by determining a candidate list of peers it can stitch into.
+This candidate list is sorted by peer ID.
 The target peer is chosen by taking the message id modulo the number of peers in the sorted candidate list.
+The peer chosen can't be random because all peers will play the message to select a peer to stitch with, and they must all determine the same peer.
+Hence, the message modulo piece is a sort of "random seed" trick.

-The algorithm works as follows ("it" refers to the joining peer):
+The algorithm works as follows:
+- let S = the peer to stitch into the cluster
-- it sends a `prepare-join-cluster` command to the log, indicating its peer ID and pulse znode
+- S sends a `prepare-join-cluster` command to the log, indicating its peer ID
-- it plays the log forward until it encounters the `prepare-join-cluster` message that it sent
+- S plays the log forward
+- Eventually, all peers encounter `prepare-join-cluster` message that was sent by it
 - if the cluster size (`n`) is `>= 1`:
-  - let Q = this peer
+  - let Q = this peer playing the log entry
   - let A = the set of all peers in the fully joined in the cluster
-  - let X = the single peer paired with no one (case only when n = 1)
+  - let X = the single peer paired with no one (case only when `n = 1`)
   - let P = set of all peers prepared to join the cluster
-  - let D = set of all nodes in A that are depended on by a node in P
+  - let D = set of all peers in A that are depended on by a peer in P
   - let V = sorted vector of `(set-difference (set-union A X) D)` by peer ID
   - if V is empty:
-    - it sends an `abort-join-cluster` command to the log
+    - S sends an `abort-join-cluster` command to the log
-    - when it encounters `abort-join-cluster`, it backs off and tries to join again later
+    - when S encounters `abort-join-cluster`, it backs off and tries to join again later
   - let T = nth in V of `message-id mod (count V)`
-  - let W = the nodes that depend on T
+  - let W = the peer that T watches
-  - it adds a watch to peer T
+  - T adds a watch to S
-  - it sends a `notify-watchers` command to the log, notifying nodes in W, adding itself to P
+  - T sends a `notify-join-cluster` command to the log, notifying S that it is watched, adding S to P
-  - for all nodes in W that encounter `notify-watchers`:
+  - when S encounters `notify-join-cluster`:
-    - it adds a watch to Q
+    - it adds a watch to W
-    - it removes its watch from T
-    - it sends a `accept-join-cluster` command, removing Q from P, adding P to A
+    - it sends a `accept-join-cluster` command, removing S from P, adding S to A
-  - when `accept-join-cluster` has been encountered, this node is part of the cluster
+  - when `accept-join-cluster` has been encountered, this peer is part of the cluster
-  - it flushes its outbox of commands
+  - S flushes its outbox of commands
+  - T drops it watch from W - it is now redundant, as S is watching Q
 - if the cluster size is `0`:
-  - this node instantly becomes part of the cluster
+  - S instantly becomes part of the cluster
-  - it flushes its outbox of commands
+  - S flushes its outbox of commands

 #### Examples